Art Tripp

-Arthur Dyer Tripp III (born September 10, 1944) is an American retired musician who is best known for his work as a percussionist with the original version of Frank Zappa's band the Mothers of Invention during the 1960s and Captain Beefheart and his Magic Band during the 1970s.
-Thereafter, Tripp retired from music.
-He attended an accredited chiropractic college in Los Angeles from 1980 through 1983, graduating with his Doctor of Chiropractic degree and later practising in Gulfport, Mississippi.
+Arthur Dyer Tripp III (born September 10, 1944) is an American retired musician who is best known for his work as a percussionist with Frank Zappa's band the Mothers of Invention during the 1960s and with Captain Beefheart's Magic Band in the 1970s.
+Thereafter, Tripp retired from music and became a chiropractor in Gulfport, Mississippi.

 Early career

 Arthur Dyer Tripp III was born September 10, 1944, in Athens, Ohio.
 He grew up in Pittsburgh, Pennsylvania.
 He started playing drums in fourth grade with school bands, then later while at high school at weddings, fraternity parties and dances.
-In the mid-1950s he studied drums with noted Pittsburgh jazz and big band drummer, Al Hammond.
-In 1959 he became a student of Stanley Leonard, a timpanist with the Pittsburgh Symphony Orchestra, with whom he learned to play other percussion instruments, including the xylophone, tympani, marimba, and dozens of others.
+In the mid-1950s he studied drums with Pittsburgh jazz drummer Al Hammond.
+In 1959, he became a student of Stanley Leonard, a timpanist with the Pittsburgh Symphony Orchestra, with whom he learned to play classical percussion.

 In 1962, Tripp enrolled at the Cincinnati College Conservatory of Music to study percussion.
 His private teacher at the conservatory, Ed Weubold, was a percussionist with the Cincinnati Symphony Orchestra (CSO).
-Tripp became a regular member of the CSO, performing with artists such as Igor Stravinsky, Isaac Stern, Leonard Rose, Jose Iturbi, Loren Hollender and Arthur Fiedler.
-In 1966, the US State Department sent the orchestra on a 10-week world tour, which provided additional experience for the young musician.
+Tripp became a regular member of the CSO, performing with artists such as Igor Stravinsky, Isaac Stern, Leonard Rose, José Iturbi, Loren Hollender, and Arthur Fiedler.
+In 1966, the United States Department of State sent the orchestra on a ten-week world tour, which provided additional experience for the young musician.
 During this time, Tripp also played two seasons as timpanist with the Dayton Philharmonic Orchestra, as well two seasons with both the Cincinnati Summer Opera and the Cincinnati Pops Orchestra.
-He was selected by avant garde composer John Cage to work with him in performances and workshops when Cage became composer-in-residence at the Conservatory of Music.
+He was selected by John Cage to work with him in performances and workshops when Cage became composer-in-residence at the conservatory.

-Tripp graduated in 1966 with a Bachelor of Music degree and in 1967, accepted a scholarship to the Manhattan School of Music in New York, primarily in order to finish a Master of Music degree, but also to expose himself further to contemporary music.
+Tripp graduated from the conservatory in 1966 with a Bachelor of Music degree; his degree recital featured one of the first North American performances of Karlheinz Stockhausen's Zyklus.
+In 1967, accepted a scholarship to the Manhattan School of Music, primarily in order to finish a Master of Music degree, but also to expose himself further to contemporary music.
 His teacher was a former timpanist with the Philadelphia Orchestra, Fred Hinger.
 Hinger was at that time performing with the Metropolitan Opera Orchestra as well as teaching there.